requiem958/Turing_Machine/CONTENTS.md

 Lambda_Calculus/

-  - `Lambda_Calcul.ml` : lambda terms, reduction with tracing of beta-reduction
+  - `Lambda_Calcul.ml` : defines lambda terms, reduction with tracing of beta-reduction (no dependency with Turing Machine)

-  - `TM_substituation.ml` : part of the sub-project LAMBDA-CALCULUS SIMULATED BY TURING MACHINES: substitution
+  - `TM_substitution.ml` : part of the project Lambda-Calculus Simulated by Turing Machines

   - `LC_by_TM.ml` : main